Vondex/Vondex/README.md

 - Learning Cybersecurity, Web Development and other programming languages
-- My hobby: 2D and 3D Digital Art🖊️
+- My hobbies: 2D and 3D Digital Art🖊️, photography📷 and sports🏊‍♀️🏃‍♀️

 <br>